stefan-b-jakobsson/basload/README.md

 the file, it's tokenized so that it can be run by the built-in BASIC interpreter.

 The purpose of BASLOAD is to enhance the programming experience by letting you edit BASIC source code in the editor of your choosing without using line numbers.
-Instead of ine numbers, named labels are defined as targets for GOTO and GOSUB statements and after THEN statements.
+Instead of line numbers, named labels are defined as targets for GOTO and GOSUB statements and after THEN commands.

 ## Creating source files